Jean-Joseph Mouret: Life

 Jean-Joseph was the son of Jean Bertrand Mouret, a silk merchant, who gave his son a good education and, noting his early gifts for music, supported his musical studies.
 Mouret sang and composed with success and, around the age of twenty-five, settled in Paris.
 Talented and agreeable, he became well-known there, and in 1708 he was introduced to Anne, Duchess of Maine, whose salon at Sceaux was a center of courtly society in the declining years of the reign of Louis XIV.
 He was able to secure the Duchess's patronage, and she made him her Surintendant de la musique at Sceaux shortly thereafter.
 At Sceaux Mouret produced operas and was in charge of the sixteen bi-weekly Grandes nuits in the season of 1714–15.
 In this capacity, he produced intermèdes and allegorical cantatas in the court masque tradition, and other music, in the company of the most favoured musicians, for the most select audience in France.

 Mouret's opéra-ballet Les fêtes, ou Le triomphe de Thalie ["Festivities, or The Triumph of Thalia"] with a libretto by Joseph de La Font was presented at the Opéra on 19 August 1714.
 In the prologue, in a scenic design representing the stage of the Opéra, Thalia, the muse of Comedy, triumphs over Melpomene, the muse of Tragedy.
-This dramatic conceit resulted in a succès de scandale, obliging La Font to immediately prepare a revised opening entitled "La critique des fêtes de Thalie" (presented on 9 October 1714).
-In the 1720 edition the title was changed to Les fêtes de Thalie, and in 1722 a new opening was added, "La provençale," which featured regional costumes, instruments, and well-known melodies sung in the Provençal dialect.
-The 1722 version proved to be very popular, and continued to be performed up until 1778.
+This dramatic conceit resulted in a succès de scandale, obliging La Font to immediately prepare a nouvelle entrée ["new entry/act"] entitled La critique des fêtes de Thalie (presented on 9 October 1714).
+In the 1720 edition the title was changed to Les fêtes de Thalie, and in 1722 another nouvelle entrée ["new entry/act"] was added, La provençale, which featured regional costumes, instruments, and well-known melodies sung in the Provençal dialect.
+This new act proved to be very popular, and continued to be performed as a standalone fragment up until the late 1770's.